-Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations
+Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations

-This discussion contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
+The information in this discussion contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 Such statements are based upon current expectations that involve risks and uncertainties.
 Any statements contained herein that are not statements of historical fact may be deemed to be forward-looking statements.
-For example, the words "believes," "anticipates," "plans," "expects," "intends" and similar expressions that convey uncertainty of future events or outcomes are forward-looking statements.
+For example, the words "believes," "anticipates," "plans," "expects," "intends," and similar expressions are intended to identify forward-looking statements.
 Forward-looking statements include statements regarding our anticipated financial and operating performance for future periods.
-Our actual results could differ materially from those discussed or suggested in the forward-looking statements herein.
-Factors that could cause or contribute to such differences or prove our forward-looking statements, by hindsight, to be overly optimistic or unachievable include, but are not limited to, the following:

-- actual demand for our services; - our ability to attract, train, and retain qualified staffing consultants; - our ability to remain competitive in obtaining and retaining temporary staffing clients; - the availability of qualified temporary nurses and other qualified contract professionals: - our ability to manage our growth efficiently and effectively; and - continued performance of our information systems.

-For a discussion of these and other factors that may impact our realization of our forward-looking statements, see "Risk Factors" within Item 1A of Part I of this Annual Report on Form 10-K. Other factors may also contribute to the differences between our forward-looking statements and our actual results.
+Our actual results could differ materially from those discussed herein.
+Factors that could cause or contribute to such differences include, but are not limited to, the following: (1) the continued negative impact of the current credit crisis and global economic slowdown on On Assignment as well as the professional staffing industry: (2) actual demand for our services; (3) our ability to attract, train and retain qualified staffing consultants; (4) our ability to remain competitive in obtaining and retaining temporary staffing clients; (5) the availability of qualified contract nurses and other qualified contract professionals; (6) our ability to manage our growth efficiently and effectively; (7) continued performance of our information systems; and (8) other factors described in Item 1A of this Annual Report on Form 10-K under the Section titled "Risk Factors."
+Other factors also may contribute to the differences between our forward-looking statements and our actual results.
 In addition, as a result of these and other factors, our past financial performance should not be relied on as an indication of future performance.
 All forward-looking statements in this document are based on information available to us as of the date we file this Annual Report on Form 10-K, and we assume no obligation to update any forward-looking statement or the reasons why our actual results may differ.